MicrosoftDocs/Viva/Viva/solutions/department-alignment-dashboard.md

 ### Step 6: Meeting follow-up

-**Communication sent:** 1 day after the meeting
+**Communication sent:** One day after the meeting

-**Purpose:** Distribute meeting summary and action items for attendees, and links to recordings for those that could not attend.
+**Purpose:** Distribute meeting summary and action items for attendees, and links to recordings for those that couldn't attend.

 > [!TIP]
 > Hello,